Bezzi/NextBus-RP/README.md

-# Python reverse proxy for NextBus API
+# Python reverse proxy for the NextBus API

 This is a python3 implementation of a reverse proxy for the NextBus API using docker-compose, allowing multiple instances of the app to run at the same time.